David-Desmaisons/RateLimiter/RateLimiter.Documentation/index.md

 ## Features
 * Easy to use
-* Fully asynchroneous: lower resource usage than thread sleep
+* Fully asynchronous: lower resource usage than thread sleep
 * Cancellable via CancellationToken
-* Thread safe so you can share time contraints object to rate limit diferent threads using the same resource
+* Thread safe so you can share time constraints object to rate limit different threads using the same resource
-* Composable: ability to compose diferent rate limits in one constraint
+* Composable: ability to compose different rate limits in one constraint

 ## Installation
 ```bash